stevleibelt/General_Howtos/configuration_management/ansible/README.md

 ansible-playbook playbook.ymk --list-tasks --skip-tags=install
 ```

-## execute a playbook with a parallelism level of 13
+## Execute a playbook with a parallelism level of 13

 ```
 ansible-playbook playbook.yml -f 13